 How the 2 Truths and a Lie Place Value Activity Works

-In each practice skill set there are 3 sets of place value examples.
-In each set, two are the truth (correct) and one is a lie (incorrect).
-Students use error analysis to determine which two are truth and which one is a lie.
+There are 3 sets of place value examples in each practice skill set.
+Two are the truth (correct) in each group, and one is a lie (incorrect).
+Students use error analysis to determine which two are true and which one is a lie.

 If you want to use this activity in a math center and save paper – print them out and laminate each piece.
 Then they can be used over and over!